fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

-At this point you will notice something interesting, the incoming messages have a timestamp, are tagged with the container\_id and contains general information from the source container along the message, everything in JSON format.
+At this point you will notice something interesting, the incoming messages have a timestamp, are tagged with the container\_id and contain general information from the source container along with the message, everything in JSON format.

 ### Additional Step 1: Parse log message

-Application log is stored into `"log"` field in the record.
-You can parse this log by using [filter\_parser](/plugins/filter/parser.md) filter before send to destinations.
+Application log is stored in the `"log"` field in the record.
+You can parse this log by using [filter\_parser](/plugins/filter/parser.md) filter before sending it to destinations.

 ``` {.CodeRay}
 <filter docker.**>